spiral/docs/application/services.md

     }

-    //You can move some complex operations into services as well
-    //It will let you to reuse same code in multiple places public function saveWithImage(Post $post, $filename, &$errors = null) {
+    //You can move some complex operations into services as well public function saveWithImage(Post $post, $filename, &$errors = null) {
         //Resize image